Jordiag/kubespray-raspi-ubuntu-20.04-cluster/Readme.md

 *ansible-playbook --flush-cache -i inventory/mycluster/hosts.yaml --become --become-user=root remove-node.yml --extra-vars "node=pi4"*
 *kubectl get pods --all-namespaces -o wide*
 *kubectl get nodes -o wide***

+Executing "scale.yml" adding new PIs, leaves the new node in notReady status and even configured to use flannel complains with a couple of calico messages from masters.